boozallen/ads-final/README.md

 [Link to the Digital Services Checklist] (https://github.com/booz-allen-agile-delivery/ads-final/wiki/U.S.-Digital-Services-Playbook-Evidence)

 ### 18F
-he 18F five key principles provide an imporant emphasis to Agile concepts aimed to promote the success of delivery in programs, especially those for the Govt.
+The 18F five key principles provide an important emphasis to Agile concepts aimed to promote the success of delivery in programs, especially those for the Govt.

 1. Put the needs of users first